SinisterDeveloper/discord-moderation-bot/README.md

 Use `npm install` to install all the dependenices.

+You can delete the `.github` folder.
+It is not required and only used for this repository's maintenance

 ## Customizing `config.JSON`
 ### Bot Token
 Replace `YOUR_BOT_TOKEN` with the actual token of your bot.
 If you don't know how to get your bot's token, [read this](https://www.writebots.com/discord-bot-token/).